 Remember that today’s labor force has four distinct generations, with Baby Boomers, Generation X, Millennials, and Generation Z. Each of these groups has different views on media and education.
 Where Boomers and Gen X are comfortable with face-to-face interactions and written materials, Millennials and Gen Z are more tech-oriented, preferring digital communication.

-Second, incorporating an employee education and engagement program can pay big dividends.
+Second, incorporating an employee benefits education and engagement program can pay big dividends.
 Remember that healthcare is hard to understand for many people.
 A program that delivers digestible nuggets of key information in fun, lighthearted materials can help.
 Blogs, videos, comics or other illustrated stories, and social media are great for delivering the “how to” information that is often not absorbed during enrollment.

 Another piece of the education strategy is to make sure your clients know how to reach you.
 Listing your phone, email, and social media accounts allows employees to reach you through their preferred method of communication.
 Once your participants feel more assured, account adoption and usage is likely to increase.
 In turn, both employer and employee satisfaction will rise.
 Not only will employees make better use of their healthcare dollars, but they should also be healthier in the long run.